Mental health toolbox

 8. Add some magic to your mealtimes It’s very easy for your day to become a blur when you spend all of it in one house.
 Take the time to clear the table, light some candles, put the phone away, pick some music and get comfortable.
 If you’re eating alone, this is a lovely way to remind yourself that you are worth the effort.
 If you’re eating with children, it helps keep them at the table rather than up and down for drinks, toilet trips or to twirl around the living room which is a regular occurrence in my house.
 Studies show you sit together longer when you have candles on the table and from my experience, this is because there is more conversation and laughter.

 9. Create something daily Before you roll your eyes at this one, I don’t mean get the sewing machine out and whip up a full summer wardrobe in the next fortnight or start chiselling wooden toys to get a jump on Christmas.
-This could be a diary entry, a simple illustration of yourself showing your mood or outfit that day or a silly video to share with friends.
+This could be a diary entry, a simple daily sketch or make a silly video to share with friends.

 10. Use positive affirmations Learning a few phrases to repeat to yourself can be really beneficial for a great number of things.
 Everything from body confidence to giving birth can be improved by shifting your mindset with repeated positive language.
 Attempt to pin down what is lowering your mood or making you anxious and imagine what reassurance a good friend would give you.
 Some that may help are: